Integrative and Holistic Coach, Counselor and Workshop Facilitator

-As an integrative counselor and teacher, I have a lifelong commitment to self-actualization for myself and others, and most of all, to promoting the power and flow of creativity in all of us.
+As a holistic coach, counselor and teacher, I have a lifelong commitment to self-actualization for myself and others, and most of all, to promoting the power and flow of creativity in all of us.

 My unique abilities as a sensitive, and my desire and intention to help others transcend suffering and discover their truth, allow me to relate to my clients on a deep level.
 As a holistic healer and coach, I offer transformational work that promotes mental and physical health, self-actualization and creative freedom.
 I teach tools for self-support while offering support myself whenever needed.
 Some things I can help you with are: